isomerpages/bca-strata/_how-do-i-apply/Matters under LTSA.md

     The application must include the following documents:

+* Application form
+* Notice of Proposed Application to STB
+* Advertisement (application to the Strata Titles Boards must be made within 14 days of the newspaper advertisement)
+* collective Sale Agreement
+* Sale and Purchase Agreement
+* Statutory declaration of purchaser on relationship to subsidiary proprietor
+* ACRA search of purchaser and corporate shareholders
+* Minutes of general meetings
-    Application formNotice of Proposed Application to STBAdvertisement (application to the Strata Titles Boards must be made within 14 days of the newspaper advertisement)Collective Sale AgreementSale and Purchase AgreementStatutory declaration of purchaser on relationship to subsidiary proprietorACRA search of purchaser and corporate shareholdersMinutes of general meetingsValuation report from independent valuer (with supporting evidence and details on calculations)Report by independent valuer on the proposed method of distributing the proceeds of saleSchedule of owners and other encumbrancesUndertaking to pay costs of the Board (in relation to any valuation or other reports called for by the Board)
+* Valuation report from independent valuer (with supporting evidence and details on calculation)
+* Report by independent valuer on the proposed method of distributing the proceeds of sale
+* Schedule of owners and other encumbrances
+* Undertaking to pay costs of the Board (in relation to any valuation or other reports called for by the Board)